d11wtq/oedipus-dm/README.md

 In Rails you can do this in an initializer for example.
 If you prefer not to use a global configuration, it is possible to specify how to connect on a per-index basis instead.

+You should use '127.0.0.1' instead of 'localhost', in order to prevent the MySQL library from using a UNIX socket, which Sphinx doesn't currently support.

 ### Defining an Index